 History of Thomas J. Malone Covered Bridge

-The bridge was constructed by C. Holden in 1870 and originally spanned Middle Run on State Route 154 in Elkrun Township, between Lisbon and Elkton.
-Around 1900, when it was replaced on the road, the bridge was moved intact to the Wade Huffman Farm alongside Elkton Road.
-In 1912, when Lisbon-Elkton Road was widened, Mr. Huffman transferred ownership to the Elkrun Township Trustees, who converted it to a storage building.
-It was eventually moved to Pine Hollow Road and rebuilt as a storage shed with a new, wider roof.
-County historian Tom Malone discovered the structure and recognized it as a covered bridge.
-In September 1970, this county relic was dismantled and moved to Beaver Creek State Park by the County Engineer's Department.
+Built in the 1870s, this bridge originally stood over Middle Run on State Route 154 between Lisbon and Elkton in Elkrun Township.
+In the early 1900s, it was replaced and moved intact to the Wade Huffman Farm alongside Elkton Road.
+When Lisbon-Elkton Road was widened in 1912, the bridge was in the way, and Mr. Huffman transferred ownership to the Elkrun Township Trustees.
+The trustees converted it to a storage building before eventually moving it to Pine Hollow Road.
+The bridge languished there until Thomas J. Malone, a covered bridge researcher, discovered the structure and recognized it as a historic covered bridge.
+In September 1970, the County Engineer's Department dismantled and moved the bridge to Beaver Creek State Park.
 Restoration was completed in 1971 by the Columbiana County Historical Society in conjunction with the Forest and Parks Council.
+The bridge was named in honor of Mr. Malone for his role in saving it.

 Architecture and Design